8 Best Things to Do in Stavanger, Norway (+Tips & Itinerary)

 The biggest advantage of going with a guide is that you can beat the crowds by going very early in the morning and you don’t have to worry about renting a car, parking, or researching where exactly to hike.

-- If you have just one day in Stavanger, I suggest taking the Lysefjord cruise and then visit the town and the two museums mentioned above.
+- If you have just one day in Stavanger, do the Lysefjord cruise in the morning and then visit the town and one or two museums mentioned above.

 - If you have two days in Stavanger, you could do Lysefjord cruise and the Pulpit Rock hike one day and then visit the town and the museums on the other day.